mrousavy/Fiddle/Doc/CSharp.md

 ```

 ## Properties
-- `string[] imports`: A list of assemblies to be referenced and imported by the script
+- `string[] imports`: A list of assemblies to be referenced and imported by the script.
+If empty, **Fiddle** will import **all found referenced assemblies of it's own executable** via reflection. _(If you are experiencing performance problems/long compile & execute times, you may want to **customize this list to only import assemblies you need**.)_